Beyond Minimax Optimality: A Subgame Perfect Gradient Method: Introduction

 \begin{remark} Technically, SPGM is not a ``strategy'' for Alice as SPGM does not assign an action to certain game states, namely those that cannot occur as a result of running SPGM on some first-order oracle.
 This is not practically relevant, however, because we are primarily concerned with the design of algorithms and may ignore suboptimal play by Alice.
 It can be shown via backward induction that there is a subgame perfect equilibrium $(A, B)$ so that $A$ extends SPGM in the sense that $A$ plays the same action as SPGM in all cases where SPGM is defined. \end{remark}

-SPGM can be derived constructively through the Performance Estimation Program (PEP) framework \cite{drori2012PerformanceOF,taylor2017interpolation}.
+SPGM can be derived constructively through the Performance Estimation Problem (PEP) framework \cite{drori2012PerformanceOF,taylor2017interpolation}.
 Specifically, SPGM is an optimized version of OGM where the quantities $\set{(f_i,x_i,g_i)}_{i\in[0,n-1]}$, which are treated as \emph{variables} in the PEP framework before the start of the minimization game, become constants at round $n$.
 Surprisingly, the computation required to implement the SPGM amounts to solving a single \emph{convex} optimization problem in each iteration.
 Thus, the SPGM can be implemented in a numerically stable manner with some storage and computational overhead.
 Both the storage and computational overhead can be controlled by considering a \emph{limited-memory version} of SPGM, analogous to the limited-memory version of the classic BFGS algorithm known as L-BFGS.
 In \cref{sec:lSPGM}, we give a precise description of this limited-memory variant of SPGM and show that it has a storage overhead of $O(dk)$ and a computational overhead of at most $O(k^{3.5} + dk)$ time per iteration, where $k$ is a user-specified parameter.